Novena University

 Novena University is the first private university in Delta State located in Ogume, Delta State, Nigeria.
-Novena University was established to meet the yearnings and aspirations of Nigeria youths and women who are unable to get admitted for their academic career into existing tertiary institutions which cannot give opportunities or accommodate a good percentage of those seek or apply to them each year in Nigeria for admission.
-Novena University was Founded in the year 2005, Novena University being a private higher-education institution located presently in Ogume, of Delta State, Nigeria.
-Novena University also provides several academic and non-academic facilities and services to students including a library, as well as administrative services.
+Novena University was established to meet the yearnings and aspirations of Nigeria youths and women who are unable to get admitted for their academic careers into existing tertiary institutions which cannot give opportunities or accommodate a good percentage of those seeking or applying to them each year in Nigeria for admission.

+Novena University was founded in 2005.
+It boasts of several academic and non-academic facilities and services to the students.
+These include the library and the administrative services.

 Novena University accredited courses

-Novena University is one of the private universities in Nigeria that has been fully and officially accredited by the National Universities Commission (NUC) that run or offers different undergraduate programmes or courses that is open to interested candidates.
+Novena University is one of the private universities in Nigeria that has been fully and officially accredited by the National Universities Commission (NUC).
+It offers different undergraduate programmes that are open to interested candidates.